Local Education Agency (LEA) Foster Care Point of Contact (POC)

 LEAs receiving Title I funds in PA are required to identify and establish a local-level Foster Care Point of Contact (POC).
 This includes public school districts and charter schools.

 The LEA POC is the first line of contact for the placing CCYA to notify the LEA of a new or change in foster care placement.
+A sample list of roles and responsibilities of the LEA POC can be found here.

 LEA POC Primary Responsibilities